Maila Nurmi

-Maila Elizabeth Syrjäniemi (December 11, 1922 – January 10, 2008), known professionally as Maila Nurmi, was a Finnish-American actress best known for creating the camp 1950s character Vampira.
+Maila Elizabeth Syrjäniemi (December 11, 1922 – January 10, 2008), known professionally as Maila Nurmi, was an American actress best known for creating the camp 1950s character Vampira.

 She was raised in Astoria, Oregon, where she worked in tuna and salmon canneries.
 She relocated to Los Angeles in 1940, with hopes of becoming an actress.
 After several minor film roles, she found success with her Vampira character, television's first horror host.
 Nurmi hosted her own series, The Vampira Show, from 1954 to 1955, on KABC-TV.

 After the show's cancellation, she appeared in the 1959 cult film Plan 9 from Outer Space, directed by Ed Wood.
 She is also billed as Vampira, despite not playing the character, in the 1959 films The Beat Generation, where she plays a beatnik poet, and crime film The Big Operator.
 She was portrayed by Lisa Marie in Tim Burton's 1994 biopic, Ed Wood.